20% off on all annual plans. Use 20blackfriday code at checkout.

 Alternatives to Proxies: When to Consider a Scraping API

+What is a proxy?
 In simple terms, a proxy is a bridge between your computer and the server hosting your website.
-When your script or scraper sends a request through a proxy, the server won’t see your machine’s IP address but only your proxy’s IP.
+When your script or scraper sends a request through a proxy, the server won’t see your machine’s IP address, only your proxy’s IP.

 This is not just useful to avoid bans, but you can also use proxy servers located in other countries or specific areas to access localized data from websites showing different results based on location.